Aaryan-Ajith-Dev/BlueBird-TechTogether/README.md

 ## Login/Signup
 Now that you are excited for the event it's time to Signup and register for the event. we have implemented backend functionality to store all the Signups using mongodb and added an amazing transition animation form login form and Signup form this is also linked in the navbar.

+## Backend
+The node js file uses express to create the app, and uses mongoose to access the database.
+CORS is used to enable cross origin resource sharing.
+Two routes have been made, '/signup' and '/login' in the backend which deals with a user signing in and logging in respectively.
+The both requests have been handled by using a post request where the react js file provides the neccessary data and the node js file returns back.

 ## About Us